lab-brussels-1/loruki-group-3/README.md

 ## About our project

 We have followed the agile methedology for developing out website.
-Our website content is Javascrit and can find the below informations in out website.
+Our website content is Javascript and can find the below informations in our website.

 - Why study JavaScript?
-- Details of javascript courses and KPIs
+- Details of Javascript courses and KPIs
 - Features and the Most Popular JavaScript Frameworks of 2022
+- Doculentqtion and requirements for installation.

 ## Screenshots